Terms & Definitions Related to Effort Reporting

 Effort Report Period: The six month period of time over which effort is reported at UTHealth.
 January-June and July-December .

 Effort Statement: A record reviewed by Primary Individuals or their designees for effort expended on a Sponsored Project by themselves and their Support Staff.
 The effort statement documents the proportion of time devoted to both sponsored and non-sponsored activities, expressed as a percentage of total institutional activities of each individual.
-Effort statements must be reviewed and certified by Primary Individuals or their designees; providing that the designee is approved by the UTHealth Office of Grants, Contracts and Industrial Agreements (OGCIA) to have the best firsthand knowledge and suitable means of verification regarding effort expended on the Sponsored Project for which they are certifying.
-Once certified by a Primary Individual or his/her designee the statement becomes part of the University's auditable system of record for tracking time and effort on Sponsored Projects.
-The Office of Grants, Contracts and Industrial Agreements will determine the frequency and distribution of time and effort statements.
+Effort statements must be reviewed and certified by Primary Individuals.
+Once certified by a Primary Individual, the statement becomes part of the University's auditable system of record for tracking time and effort on Sponsored Projects.
+The Effort Reporting Team within Sponsored Projects Administration will determine the frequency and distribution of time and effort statements.

 Institutional Base Salary (IBS): The total guaranteed annual compensation an individual receives from the university, whether the individual’s time is spent on research, teaching, patient care or other activities.
 Institutional Base Salary shall be used to compute salaries charged to federal sponsored projects unless sponsored policies further limit salary charges.
 Institutional base salary includes compensation for instruction, patient care, public service, research, and/or other activities and excludes fringe benefit payments; reimbursed expenses; temporary, supplemental compensation for incidental work; income earned outside of duties to the institution; and any portion of compensation deemed to be at-risk.